Knightsbridge University

-Knightsbridge University is a private distance learning institution based in Denmark that caters mostly to English speaking people.
+Knightsbridge University was a private distance learning institution based in Denmark that catered mostly to English speaking people.
 It was founded in 1991 by Henrik Fyrst Kristensen.
-Although the school is based in Denmark, John Bear's guide states that Knightsbridge was formerly incorporated in Liberia and at time of publication was incorporated in Antigua and Barbuda, while using a mailing address in Scotland.
+Although the school was based in Denmark, John Bear's guide in 2003 states that Knightsbridge was formerly incorporated in Liberia and at time of publication was incorporated in Antigua and Barbuda, while using a mailing address in Scotland.

+Knightsbridge University appears to have been no longer active since some time before 2010.

 Accreditation and licensing status

-Knightsbridge University is not accredited and is not officially recognized as an educational institution in Denmark.
-Due to the lack of accreditation, its degrees and credits might not be acceptable to employers or other institutions, and use of its degree titles may be restricted or illegal in some jurisdictions.
+Knightsbridge University was not accredited and was not officially recognized as an educational institution in Denmark.
+Its degrees and credits might not be acceptable to employers or other institutions, and use of its degree titles may be restricted or illegal in some jurisdictions.
 Several American states identify Knightsbridge as a school that does not have appropriate legal authority to issue degrees.
 In 2006 Bear told the Irish Independent that "Knightsbridge most emphatically is not licensed or recognised by the Danish government (or any other government on Earth)."
 Formerly Knightsbridge claimed accreditation from the World Association of Universities and Colleges, an unrecognised accreditation agency.
 However, since 2003, Knightsbridge University has been registered as a limited company in Denmark.
 Danish law does not restrict private institutions without public funding from operating without approval or accreditation by Danish authorities, but their students are not eligible for state study grants.

 In 2009, it was listed as a diploma mill by the American Association of Collegiate Registrars and Admissions Officers.